 How does Amazon apply Peak-end?

-Amazon applies the Peak-end Principle by taking the friction out of the two most significant eCommerce pain points — payments and shipping.
+Amazon applies the Peak-end Rule by taking the friction out of the two most significant eCommerce pain points — payments and shipping.
 When Amazon has your card on file, payments are invisible.
 You can simply click “Buy Now,” and the product is on its way to your house.

 For Prime members, shipping is a breeze as well.
 One of the primary benefits of Prime is “free” and fast shipping.
 Prime takes the friction out of waiting for your order to arrive and makes the online channel more attractive than the same product in a store.

 Reciprocity is a social norm of responding to a positive action with another positive action.
 It’s why you feel indebted when someone does you a favor.